dtrianab/datasciencecoursera/README.md

 # Data Science Coursera

-This repositorio contains notes and code related to Coursera Training Course [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science) by Johns Hopkins University and publish on Coursera.
+This repository contains notes and code related to Coursera Training Course [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science) by Johns Hopkins University and publish on Coursera.

 This list below contains notes documented from the set of 9 sections included in this course.